 Transit Accessible Dispatch program expands to the outer boroughs The program launched in 2012, only in Manhattan.
 Accessible Dispatch will make it easier for people in wheelchairs in the outer boroughs to get around the city.
 Photo Credit: Getty Images / Stephanie Keith By Alison Fox and Vincent Barone email@example.com, firstname.lastname@example.org @AlisonFox Updated January 24, 2018 6:25 PM Print Share fbShare Tweet gShare Email Wheelchair users in the city’s outer boroughs will be able to more easily access wheelchair-accessible cabs as the city expanded its Accessible Dispatch program on Wednesday.
 The program, which previously was only available in Manhattan, allows users to call, text or e-hail accessible yellow or green cabs.
 Riders only pay the metered fare, but the drivers receive $10 in dispatch payments, according to the city’s Taxi and Limousine Commission.
 “Where we go and how we get there is an essential part of the New York City experience,” TLC Commissioner and Chair Meera Joshi said in a statement.
 “People with disabilities face many daunting transportation obstacles in getting to work, shopping, seeing friends — just everyday living — and our city suffers for it both economically and on an equity basis.
 This new citywide program is there to remove some of those obstacles and make a real difference in some people’s lives.”
 The dispatch program was launched in 2012 with 233 accessible cabs in Manhattan.
 Currently, according to the TLC, there are more than 2,000 green and yellow wheelchair accessible vehicles.
 Accessibility advocates have said they like the program, but voiced skepticism that the city could maintain its level of service with the expansion.
 Some have called for the TLC to incorporate companies like Uber and Lyft.
 In November, the MTA launched a e-hail pilot for a select group of 200 paratransit riders, which lets them electronically hail accessible yellow or green taxicabs on demand — similar to the business models of Uber and Lyft.
 By Alison Fox and Vincent Barone email@example.com, firstname.lastname@example.org @AlisonFox Alison covers law enforcement and breaking news.
 She previously worked at The Wall Street Journal, and has a master’s degree from Northwestern University and bachelor’s from the University of Wisconsin at Madison.
-Share on Facebook Share on Twitter Comments Comments section is temporarily on hold.
-Here’s why.
+Share on Facebook Share on Twitter Comments We're revamping our Comments section.
+Learn more and share your input.